IWSLT/IWSLT.github.io/_pages/2024/conference.md

 The International Conference on Spoken Language Translation (IWSLT) is an annual scientific conference, associated with shared tasks on spoken language translation, where both scientific papers and system descriptions are presented.

-The 21st edition of IWSLT will be run as an ACL and ELRA Event, co-located with [ACL 2024](https://2024.aclweb.org/){:target="_blank"} in Bangkok, Thailand on 15-16 August 2024.
+The 21st edition of IWSLT will be run as an ACL and ELRA sponsored event, co-located with [ACL 2024](https://2024.aclweb.org/){:target="_blank"} in Bangkok, Thailand on 15-16 August 2024.
 It will be run as a hybrid event.

 ## Shared Tasks